avl-harshitha/BackOnTrack/README.md

 #### Features :-
 - Block websites based on usage limit or a block of time
-- Give statistics based on usage
 - Redeem part of time not used in the week
-- Mentor or parental control

 #### Potential users :-
 - Students
 - Professionals

+#### Future Developments :-
+- Give statistics based on usage
+- Mentor or parental control
+- Improve User Interface